iTwin/platform-api-documentation/apis/overview/authorization.md

 The authorization code obtained is then sent to the token endpoint with the &quot;code verifier &quot;and the server compares it with the previously received &quot;code challenge&quot; so that it can perform the proof of the &quot;code verifier&quot; by the client application.
 This provides a mitigation as the &quot;code verifier&quot; would be unknown to the attacker and cannot be intercepted as it is sent over TLS.

 To understand how this flow works, please see the [authorization code flow](/tutorials/authorize-native/#user-authorization-code-flow) section of either the [authorize a single-page application](/tutorials/authorize-spa/) or [authorize a native application](/tutorials/authorize-native/) tutorial.
-We recommend following the full tutorials to understand the API calls involved in obtaining authorization.
+We recommend following the full tutorials to understand the steps involved in obtaining authorization.

 ## Using refresh tokens